TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation: Extra Cases of Evaluation

 \section{Extra Cases of Evaluation}

 To better illustrate the evaluation of our benchmark, we sample two different tasks.
-The first task aims to generate the process of synaptic transmission between two neurons, referring to Figure \ref{fig:E1-1}-\ref{fig:E1-6}.
-The second task aims to generate the gill structure of a fish, highlighting the gill arches, gill filaments, and the interactions between blood flow and water flow, referring to Figure \ref{fig:E2-1}-\ref{fig:E2-6}.
+The first task aims to generate the process of synaptic transmission between two neurons, as shown in Figures \ref{fig:E1-1}-\ref{fig:E1-6}.
+The second task aims to generate the gill structure of a fish, highlighting the gill arches, gill filaments, and the interactions between blood flow and water flow, as shown in Figures \ref{fig:E2-1}-\ref{fig:E2-6}.

 Although six baseline models demonstrate strong generative capabilities in open-domain image tasks, they still face substantial challenges when producing professional scientific diagrams that are structurally complex, process-rich, and demand a high level of precision.
-They commonly exhibit issues such as missing processes, misaligned structures, and incorrect labeling, making it difficult for them to meet the rigorous requirements of high-quality professional image generation.
+They commonly exhibit issues such as missing processes, misaligned structures, and incorrect labeling, making it difficult for them to meet the rigorous requirements of high-quality technical image generation.